Juhniel/java22-TDD-slutprojekt-juhn-kim/README.md

 waits when the buffer is empty and resumes its behavior is of importance in this project.
 I realized during my first tests that the consumer was stuck waiting for a response that would never occur in the test.
 There were a lot of things going through my mind here, like creating new threads to be able to interact with one and another.
 InterruptedException was another detail that required us to essentially trigger the catch block.
-To do this we could interrupt the actual thread to trigger the InterruptedException.
+Triggering and capturing the exception required some extra thought.

 Overall it was a great experience to learn about implementing mock classes, understanding Java's multithreading tools and the complexity of testing threads.
 However, I feel like I have evolved and been able to deepen my knowledge in this field for future work.
 I've also gained some valuable insights during testing, reading and understanding other developers code.

 # Test case
 ![slutprojekt_test.png](slutprojekt_test.png)